aaryapatkarworks/Java_Practice/README.md

 Each topic in this repository is explored through:

 - Understanding the underlying concepts
-- Writing code from scratch
+- Implementing concepts through coding from scratch
 - Solving practice problems
 - Building small console-based applications
 - Maintaining a clean and organized project structure